 This post includes affiliate links to help fund our Disney travel and coffee addiction; which we share with you weekly.
 As an Amazon Associate, and affiliate publisher we earn a small commission from qualifying purchases and will be compensated if you make a purchase after clicking the links.

-Pumpkin Spice Macaron Ingredients
+Pumpkin Spice Buttercream

-- Powdered Sugar
+- 4 c. .Powdered Sugar

-- Unsalted Butter
+- 1 c. softened Unsalted Butter

-- Pumpkin Pie Spice
+- 1 tsp.
+Pumpkin Pie Spice

-- Pumpkin Puree
+- 1/2 c.
+Pumpkin Puree

 - Piping bags

-Tips for making Pumpkin Spice Mickey Macarons
+Pumpkin Spice Mickey Macarons Tips

 So before you completely write off making macarons because you think they’re too difficult, let’s talk about a few tips to make your life a little easier with these.
 Macarons are something everyone can learn to make successfully with a little bit of patience and practice.

-Mickey Cookie Stencil
+Make a Mickey Cookie Stencil

+Once you start making your macaron batter, there are a few crucial steps you want to pay attention to for the best results.
 Use room temperature egg whites.
-You can play on the wild side and try cold egg whites, but I promise you, this is the first thing you can do wrong when making macarons.
-If your egg whites aren’t to room temp when you’re ready to start baking, you can always place your eggs in a bowl of warm water to get them there.
+You can play on the wild side and try cold egg whites, but we promise you, this is the first thing you can do wrong when making macarons.
+If your egg whites aren’t to room temperature when you’re ready to start baking, you can always place your eggs in a bowl of warm water to get them there.
 Seriously don’t skip this step!